-A limited liability company (LLC) is a type of business entity that protects company owners from personal liability.
-While LLCs protect owners’ personal assets, LLC insurance protects the business from liability arising from accidents, injuries, or mistakes.
-LLCs can save money with a Business Owner’s Policy (BOP) that costs $1,281 per year on average.
+A limited liability company (LLC) is a business entity that protects company owners from personal liability.
+While LLCs protect owners’ personal assets, LLC insurance covers the business’s liability in accidents, injuries, and mistakes.
+LLCs can save money with a business owner’s policy (BOP) that costs between $350 – $1,600 per year.

 If you have an LLC, you might need multiple coverage types to protect your business from losses.
 To make the process easier, reach out to a reliable insurance broker such as CoverHound.
 They will simplify shopping for insurance by allowing you to compare policies from top carriers.
 Check out CoverHound to find proper coverage fast.

-LLCs need protection from many possible sources of loss that could affect the company.
-Unfortunately, there’s not just one policy to buy to get all of the necessary protection.
-LLCs need different coverage for different risks, including risks specific to their industry.
+LLCs need insurance to cover many possible sources of loss that could affect the company or even the owners personally.
+Unfortunately, there’s not just one policy to buy to get all the necessary protection.
+LLCs need different coverages for different risks, including risks specific to their industry.

-General liability coverage and property damage coverage are two of the most important insurance types for LLCs.
-General liability coverage pays for claim costs and settlements or damages if the LLC is sued for injury or property damage.
-Property damage coverage pays if the LLC’s property is damaged.
-A BOP bundles this coverage for more affordable premiums.
+General liability and commercial property insurance are two of the most important insurance policies for LLCs.
+General liability coverage pays for costs that follow third-party injuries and damages, including medical bills, repair bills, and settlements or judgments if the LLC is sued after a covered event.
+Property insurance pays if the LLC’s property is damaged.
+A business owners policy (BOP) bundles these coverages for more affordable premiums.

 Top LLC Insurance Providers